-Betting on the first goalscorer in a football match has long been popular with football punters as it offers a very simple bet that is alive until the first goal is scored (as long as it’s not an own goal) and which generally offers better odds than you would find by simply betting on the outright result of the match, and hence a bigger return if your bets comes in.
+Betting on the first goalscorer in a football match has long been popular with football punters as it’s a very simple bet that is alive until the first goal is scored (as long as it’s not an own goal) and which generally offers better odds than you would find by simply betting on the outright result of the match, meaning a bigger return if your bets comes in.

-As well as first goalscorer, bettors can also bet on a number of other goalscorer-related markets including last goalscorer and anytime goalscorer (see below for details of those and others), but the principles are the same for all: you are betting on a player to score.
+As well as first goalscorer, bettors can also bet on a number of other goalscorer-related markets including last goalscorer and anytime goalscorer (see below for details of those and others), but the principles are the same for all: you are betting on a specific player to score during the match.

 How do first, last or anytime goalscorer bets work?

-So, once you’ve joined an online bookmaker, you just need to negotiate your way to the football match of your choice, usually by selecting “football” from the main menu which is usually found on the left of the screen on desktops or at the top on mobiles, then selecting the league/cup and then match you require.
-Often you will find that big matches have dedicated quick links to make navigation to them even easier, and because first/last/anytime scorer betting is popular, these markets should be amongst the most prominent when you select “other bets” or “more bets” or similar (which is usually a small button to the right of the main match betting odds).
+Once you’ve joined an online bookmaker, you just need to negotiate your way to the football match of your choice, usually by selecting “football” from the main menu which is frequently found on the left of the screen on desktops or at the top on mobiles, then selecting the league/cup and then match you require.

 Types of Goalscorer Bet

 - First Goalscorer – Most of these bets are very simple, typified by the first goalscorer market which pays out if the player you back scores the first goal of the game.
 Note that if the first goal is an own goal, the scorer of the second goal counts as a winner for this bet (so in reality it is the ‘first [non-own] goalscorer).